snabbdom/snabbdom/README.md

 ## Opportunity for community feedback

-Pull requests that the community may care to provide feedback on should be merged after such opportunity of a few days was provided.
+Pull requests that the community may care to provide feedback on should be merged after such an opportunity of a few days was provided.